blakejakopovic/NostrEventPlayground/README.md

 -- Events sorted by highest (event id) PoW select * from events order by pow desc

+-- TODO: Event pow_agg is half working.. needs tweaks before we query it select * from events order by pow_agg desc

 -- Identities softed by highest (pubkey) PoW
 -- Note: This can be NULL as we may have only seen a pubkey (e.g. in tags), but no metadata event select * from identities where pow is not null order by pow desc